fetchai/agents-aea/docs/skill-guide.md

 We recommend you continue with the next step in the 'Getting Started' series:

 - <a href="../core-components-2">Core components (Part 2)</a>

-### Relevant deep-dives

-We hope this step by step introduction has helped you develop your own skill.
-We are excited to see what you will build.

 <br />